Last Updated on

 Opening Hours: Daily 11 am to 11.30 pm

 Outdoor Seating/Garden: Yes.
 It has a large beer garden.

 5. Best Bars in Prague - Klub Ujezd

 I have been going to this bar since the first time that I visited Prague in 1998 and I have to say that not a lot has changed with it.
 It is definitely a bohemian crowd that hangs out here.
 Downstairs has the best atmosphere as the bar opens on to the street.
-Upstairs they play very loud heavy and death metal music.
+Upstairs they play very loud heavy metal music.